-3. The Ultimate Guide to Google Shopping Campaign Structure
+3. The Ultimate Guide to Google Channel Campaign Structure

-Before we get into building smart campaign structures that prioritize your best-selling products and best-converting search terms, we have to to talk about the problem with Google Shopping.
+Before we get into building smart campaign structures that prioritize your best-selling products and best-converting search terms, we have to to talk about the problem with Google Channel.

-Unlike Search campaigns, Google Shopping doesn’t allow you to target specific keywords to control the intent of your traffic and how you bid on it.
+Unlike Search campaigns, Google Channel doesn’t let you target specific keywords to control the intent of your traffic and how you bid on it.
 Instead, the searches that trigger your ad are totally dependent on your product feed.

 Why Does the Mob Effect Happen?

 The Mob Effect happens when a couple of particularly searchable products steal the lion’s share of your budget and bring you little to no conversions in return.
 Because your budget’s being bogarted by those select products, your top-sellers and customer favorites are hidden away from browsing shoppers.

 If pouring money into something in exchange for peanuts isn’t mob rule, I don’t know what is.
 Let’s put some numbers to the story.
 These numbers are from an actual account that was stuck under the Mob Effect:

 As you can see, four products are taking up more than half of the budget and only contributing less than a tenth of the revenue.
 Even if this account were already profitable, imagine how much more it could achieve.
 And it did.
 From one 60-day period to the next, spend decreased by 27% while revenue increased 71%:

 In the next sections, we’re going to be covering campaign-level and ad group-level strategies to help take your campaigns to new heights.
 There are multiple ways to go about saving your campaigns from the Mob Effect, after all.